microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

   More information on HIPAA de-identification rules can be found [here](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html).

 ## Step 2: Configure storage account for export
-1. Follow [these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export) for creating your `anonymizationConfig.json` file and placing it inside the `anonymization` container within your "**expsa**" storage account.

-2. Next, go [here](https://docs.microsoft.com/azure/healthcare-apis/fhir/configure-export-data) and follow the instructions for configuring your "**expsa**" storage account for the `$export` operation.
+1. Go [here](https://docs.microsoft.com/azure/healthcare-apis/fhir/configure-export-data) and follow the instructions for configuring your "**expsa**" storage account for the `$export` operation.
 Read the note below about the FHIR service managed identity.

   **Note:** When you deployed Azure components in Challenge-01, a [managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) was automatically enabled for your FHIR service.
 That managed identity is what needs to be assigned the **Storage Blob Data Contributor** role in one of the ADLS Gen2 storage accounts in your resource group.
 The name of this storage account ends with "**expsa**".
 Keep in mind that you are configuring the storage account in this step (and not the FHIR service!).
 In the storage account, be careful not to add a role assignment to a service client or a service principal by mistake!

   Review [How to export FHIR data](https://docs.microsoft.com/azure/healthcare-apis/fhir/export-data) for more information.

+2. Follow [these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/de-identified-export) for creating your `anonymizationConfig.json` file and placing it inside an `anonymization` container within your "**expsa**" storage account.

 ## Step 3: Export anonymized data